simbo1905/thinbus-srp-js/README.md

 * Count the number of failed password attempts and present the user with a CAPTCHA after a dozen attempts.
 This slows down scripted online dictionary attacks.
 Consider suspending the account (possibly temporarily) after a large number of contiguous failed attempts to defeat someone carefully researching a user then trying to guess their likely password.
 * Don't use an expensive hash function as you will open yourself up to large cloud usage bills and denial of service attacks.
 Also an expensive hash that will slow down a GPU a little may slow down a browser a lot.
 You can add your own hashcash feature to your login page if you must.
 * Do expire the temporary login state `b` in the database.
 Usually the broswer and network take only hundreds of milliseconds to complete the protocol.
 Clocks might drift by a few seconds.
 So you should consider a low timeout (single digit seconds) on your cache to prevent someone making lots of guesses using the same challenge.
+* *NEW* Use [Subresource Integrity (SRI)](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity) on *all* your assets to defeat trojan js and css attacks especially on you login page.
 ## License

 ```